 - Upgrading to an automated bot

 If you’re not familiar with messaging, we recommend starting with the article About messaging.

-- Customize the widget.
-Design the appearance of the widget your customers will be interacting with.
+- Configure your basic widget settings.
+Design the appearance of the app your customers will be interacting with.
 Choose window and text colors, logos, and more.

-Now for the fun part: Creating a bot to automatically converse with your customers.
-Using Flow Builder, our drag-and-drop conversational flow designer, you can configure Answer Bot to greet customers, offer them self-service support options, hand them to an agent, and more.
+If you want to create a more automated customer experience, you can add a bot to your messaging configuration.
+This gives you more opportunity to customize the interaction between bot and customer, before handing them off to a live agent.
+Using Flow Builder, our drag-and-drop conversational flow designer, you can configure the bot to greet customers, offer them self-service support options, hand them to an agent, and more.

 - Create your conversation flows.
-Design automated conversation paths in Flow Builder – as complex or as simple as you like – for each brand that’s using messaging in the Web Widget or mobile SDK.
+Design automated conversation paths in Flow Builder – as complex or as simple as you like – for each messaging bot.

 Training your agents

 All agent-side messaging activity happens in the Agent Workspace.
 Whether your agents are new to the Agent Workspace, or familiar with the workspace and need to know the new messaging UI, here’s where they should start.